BluePhoenix175/DayZ-Admin-Tools-/README.md

 (End Skip)

-if you have Sarge AI skip this (thanks sarge)

-Adjust your server_cleanup.fsm file for "Killed a hacker" fix
+Adjust your server_cleanup.fsm file for "Killed a hacker" fix (thanks sarge)

 Depends which DayZ version you are running.